SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ⟮c+;Curly-brace/bracket languages⟯&nbsp;are defined as languages that ⟮c+;use curly-braces⟯ ⟮c+;to define blocks⟯.
 Many programming languages have been influenced by C, sometimes called C-family languages.
 C was a curly-brace language, and so many C-family language are curly-brace languages.
-(ba)sh is not generally a curly-brace language, but it still allows creating block statements via {} (but also via `()`) bash calls its block statements command grouping. bash block statements/command grouping is what is used by bash functions.
-The difference between bash block statements using () and using {} is that () spawns a subshell and thus a new scope, while {} executes the commands in the current shell.

 Examples of ⟮c+;curly-brace/bracket languages⟯ I can write are ⟮c+;C#⟯, ⟮c+;ECMAScript⟯ -&gt; {⟮c+;Javascript⟯, ⟮c+;TypeScript⟯}, ⟮c+;Java⟯, ⟮c+;Perl⟯, ⟮c+;Rust⟯, SCSS (but not Sass).
 Most ⟮c+;curly-brace/bracket languages⟯ ⟮c+;are thus because they are strongly influenced by⟯ ⟮c+;C⟯.
 In some programming languages (JS, Lua, ...?) blocks can stand alone, merely creating a scope.
 In other programming languages, blocks must follow a certain statement.